 Business Rules

-In database management system, Business Rules are the statements used for putting constraints on the database being developed and managed.
-Respective to the scenario given for RowHill Airport, following are some of the business rules.
+In a database management system, business rules are the statements used to constrain the database being developed and managed.
+Regarding the scenario given for RowHill Airport, the following are some of the business rules.

 PLANE (RegNumber, PlaneModel)